Cycle the Jordan Trail to Petra

 Driving

-Last day on the bike today.
-A Jeep transfer will take you out of camp and then you’ll spend a couple of hours cycling on the desert mudflats around Wadi Rum continuing your journey south.
-Later on, you’ll hop on the bus for a short ride to Aqaba, Jordan’s ‘window to the sea’.
+It’s the final day on the bike.
+A Jeep will transfer you out of camp, and from there, you'll cycle across the desert mudflats surrounding Wadi Rum, soaking in the vast, open desert landscape as you continue your journey south.
+The terrain here is unique, with hard-packed, flat stretches of desert earth making for a fast and exhilarating ride.
+It’s time to leave the desert behind and hop on the bus for a short ride to Aqaba, Jordan’s ‘window to the sea.’
 You’ll have a bit of time to kick back and relax or grab a snorkel and marvel at the underwater life that the Red Sea offers.

 Day 7